VictorHarbo/PPDiscover/README.md

 - Java 21 (for local development)
 - Node.js 18+ (for local development)
 - Maven (for local development)
+- Solr 8+ with a configured 'ppdiscover' collection

 ## Getting Started